JuanPabloDiaz/jpdiaz/README.md

 # [JpDiaz](https://jpdiaz.dev)

 Welcome to my personal website!
 I'm Juan Pablo Díaz, a Full Stack Developer and UI/UX Designer.
-I'm passionate about creating beautiful and intuitive user interfaces, and I'm always looking for new opportunities to learn and grow.
+I'm passionate about creating beautiful and intuitive user interfaces, and I'm always looking for new opportunities to learn and grow
 <br>
 <br>
 <br>